Vegetable Garden Soil Testing

 ‘Bad’ spots where “nothing seems to grow” should be sampled separately

-Download and print UF’s Landscape and Vegetable Garden Test Form.
-Collect 10-15 sub-samples in zig-zag pattern.
+Download and print UF’s Landscape and Vegetable Garden Test Form (revised 09/2019).
+Collect 10-15 sub-samples to develop a composite submission sample.
 For vegetable garden, collect soil from surface to a depth of six (6) inches.
 Ninety (90) is the vegetable crop code.

 What’s the difference between Test A and Test B?